W3SS/microservices-software-architecture/README.md

 cd angularjs-material   #go to repo
 ```
 ```
-npm install    #install all dependencies for the client code
+npm install    #install dependencies for the client code
 ```
 ```
 npm run server  #run the client app, wait until compilation is done